• Skip to primary navigation

 If you don’t have a portfolio, you can always write some articles to showcase your writing skills and put them up there.

-When you are just starting out, please note that it may take a lot of pitching before you secure your first job there due to the competition.
+When you are just starting out, please note that it may take a lot of pitching before you secure a job due to the competition.
 But keep going!

 Online Jobs for High Schoolers